Buy your freehold

 Your freeholder is still around.

-They can sit on the right to manage company's board and go to tribunal to end your right to manage if they claim you're doing a poor job.
-Plus, you and the other leaseholds in the building must cover the costs of the freeholder that are incurred during the management transfer process.
+Your freeholder can sit on the right to manage company's board and go to tribunal to end your right to manage if they claim you're doing a poor job.
+Plus, you and the other leaseholders in the building must cover the costs of the freeholder that are incurred during the management transfer process.

 How much does buying my freehold cost?

-The cost (exc. fees) is roughly the same as for extending the lease by 90 years.
+The starting point for the cost of buying your share of the freehold (excluding legal fees) is roughly the same as it would be to extend your lease by 90 years.

 The bulk of the cost is the share of the freehold itself.
-There's no set price.
-It depends on lease's length, flats' values and ground rent.
+Yet there's no set price.
+It depends on how long the lease on each flat is, how much each flat is worth, and the ground rent each leaseholder pays.
 It also rests on negotiations and the surveyors' valuation.
-The shorter the lease, the higher the cost.
+The shorter your lease though, the higher the cost.

-If you ask surveyors round for a quote on an official valuation, they will often volunteer a rough estimate of freehold's price and how much value it could add to your flat.
-You can also call solicitors for quotes, who may also be able to give an indication.
+If you ask surveyors for a quote on an official valuation, they will sometimes volunteer a rough estimate of the freehold's price and how much value it could add to your flat.
+You can also ask solicitors for a quote, who may also be able to give an indication.

 Other costs to factor in